Raine Island: Turtles

 A green turtle.
 Raine Island harbours the largest population of these sea creatures in the world.

 Raine Island is the largest and most important green sea turtle nesting area in the world, with up to 64,000 females nesting on the small coral sand cay in one season.
 The turtle population can vary from a figure of less than 1,000 to more than 10,000 and has been found to correlate with the El Niño-Southern Oscillation.
 The waters surrounding Raine Island are so active that seeing over 250 turtles during an hour in the water is common.
 The nesting site has been active on the island for more than 1,000 years, making it the longest known marine turtle rookery anywhere in the world.

 Up to 100,000 nesting females have been observed in a season, with the cay producing 90% of the region's green turtles.
 However, the hatching rate declined in the 1990s, and a further decline in the population was threatened by the deaths of thousands of females as they struggled to climb the small sandy cliffs.
 In addition, as the shape of the island had changed over time, the spread of the beaches outwards had led to greater risk of inundation of the turtle nests.
 Between 2011 and 2020, a collaborative project by the Queensland Government, BHP (as corporate sponsor), the Great Barrier Reef Marine Park Authority, Great Barrier Reef Foundation, and Wuthathi and Meriam traditional owners, reshaped the island using heavy machinery in a way that gave the female turtles a smoother passage and reduced the risk of nest inundation.
 A sophisticated monitoring and research system, using 3D modelling, satellite technology and drones was employed, and monitoring continues.

 As of June 2020, a project called "The Turtle Cooling Project" is being undertaken by scientists from the World Wildlife Fund Australia, University of Queensland, Deakin University and the Queensland Government.
 It is looking at the effect of global warming on northern green turtle breeding, in particular the effect of producing more female turtles owing to the higher temperatures.
 They are working in the area around Raine Island, Heron Island and Moulter Cay.

+In 2024 and 2026, thousands of eggs were collected from Raine Island and reburied further north at Sir Charles Hardy Islands.